 Wider World Programmes

 A child’s mind is open to multiple stimuli.
-At Inventure, we ensure that from early on, our students are enriched by a breadth of exposure to the real world.
+At Inventure, we ensure that from early on, our learners are enriched by a breadth of exposure to the real world.
 Readying them to step out into the multilayered environment of the 21 st century with confidence, relevant life skills and a commitment to bettering society.
 This is what the Wider World Programme is all about: learning for life, not for passing an exam.Through internships, and guest lectures, they experience the diversity of work and professional environments.
 Through the Changemaker program they discover positive impact-making.
 Workshops are a fount of learning of different types.
 The field trips and outbound programmes nudge them to challenge themselves in unfamiliar settings.
 And the MUN and Round Square Youth Parliament are the perfect vehicle for children to understand the plurality of opinions, perspectives, life choices, inequalities and knowledge that today’s world contains.

-At Inventure, we are constantly nudging our students to make discoveries about the world and indeed, themselves.
+At Inventure, we are constantly nudging our learners to make discoveries about the world and indeed, themselves.
 Outbound trips are a wonderful way for our children to do this, and also learn life skills through pure experience.
 Our partner for adventure-based learning is INME which designs modules and trips with a theme for each grade.
 In Class 4 , when children are away from their parents for the first time, the focus is on building confidence and awareness of self and your strengths.
 The next year, there is a smooth segue into teamwork as a theme – and so on progressively.
 The trips are a remarkable exercise in character building, offering opportunities for children to try new things and express themselves in a safe, protected environment.

-Complusory for students of Grades 10-12, the Inventure Academy internship programme fosters leadership, interpersonal skills and a glimpse of real-world work.
-Nothing prepares students for working life and choosing careers better than immersion into an actual workplace, and our programme offers placements in a variety of sites.
+Complusory for learners of Grades 10-12, the Inventure Academy internship programme fosters leadership, interpersonal skills and a glimpse of real-world work.
+Nothing prepares learners for working life and choosing careers better than immersion into an actual workplace, and our programme offers placements in a variety of sites.
 These include professional, educational, and cultural institutions; community service organizations; legal and medical offices; businesses; arts organizations; and professional performance groups.
-What each student takes home, besides a letter of recommendation, is a unique and irreplaceable experience, a glimpse into a possible career, touching upon leadership and interpersonal skills, all of which give solid direction and focus to their goals.
+What each learner takes home, besides a letter of recommendation, is a unique and irreplaceable experience, a glimpse into a possible career, touching upon leadership and interpersonal skills, all of which give solid direction and focus to their goals.